rnvdev/terraripper/README.md

-# terravars
+# Terraripper 🔪

-Terraform variables generator.
-Generate and format variable Terraform file.
+Ripper your Terraform files, change, format and make what you want.

 # TODO: